SleeptMooN/UniTicket/README.md

-# 2LEIC11T5 - UniTicket
+# UniTicket - A contribution to the Uni App

 ## UniTicket Development Report

 Welcome to the documentation pages of the UniTicket

-You can find here detailed information about the product (or mini-app or module), from a high-level vision to low-level implementation decisions, a kind of Software Development Report, organized by discipline (as of RUP):
+You can find here detailed information about the product (or mini-app/module), from a high-level vision to some low-level implementation decisions, and a kind of Software Development Report, organized by discipline (as of RUP):

 * Business modeling
   * [Product Vision](docs/ProductVision.md)